Rookout/deployment-examples/java-aws-lambda-gradle/README.md

 # Deployment Example - Java + AWS Lambda + Gradle

+This is an example of an AWS Lambda with Rookout integrated into it.
+Deploy this example to test things out, or follow [our docs](https://docs.rookout.com/docs/jvm-setup/#serverless-and-paas-deployments) to learn how to integrate Rookout into your own application.

+This example is written for Java 11, but Rookout also supports Java 8 on AWS Lambda.

 ## Structure

 * `build/` - output folder (generated at build)